18 Traditional German Christmas Foods To Try in 2026

 1. Roast Goose

-Roast goose on a plate, a German Christmas food
+Roast goose is a popular German Christmas food

 via Canva